simgrid/simgrid/docs/source/Installing_SimGrid.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The best solution to get SimGrid working on windows is to install the Ubuntu subsystem of Windows 10.
-All of SimGrid (but the model-checker) works in this setting.
+All of SimGrid (but the model checker) works in this setting.

 Native builds not very well supported.
 Have a look to our `appveypor